 As you can see from these meth side effects, this drug can completely wreak havoc on a person’s life, health, and well-being.
 If you are concerned that your child is suffering from an addiction to meth, know that help is available.

-At Renewal Lodge, we’ve been treating individuals with substance abuse disorders as well as their families for decades.
+At Renewal Lodge, we offer meth addiction treatment to individuals with substance abuse disorders as well as their families for decades.

 For admissions and additional information, contact us today.